Charles Sharon

-Charles Dunbar Sharon (born April 4, 1983) is a former American football wide receiver who played for the Jacksonville Jaguars of the National Football League.
+Charles Dunbar Sharon (born April 4, 1983) is an American former football wide receiver who played for the Jacksonville Jaguars of the National Football League (NFL).
 He was originally signed by the Jaguars as an undrafted free agent in 2006.
 He played college football at the Bowling Green.

-Early years
+Early life

 Sharon attended Palatka High School in Palatka, Florida and was a letterman in football, basketball, and track and field.
 In football, as a senior, he made 25 receptions for 600 yards (24.0 yards per reception avg.), and was a second-team All-State selection.
 In track & field, he set the school record in the triple jump with a jump of 47 feet and 7 inches.
 Charles Sharon graduated from Palatka High School in 2001.

+College

+Sharon caught a pass in a school-record 48 consecutive games.
+He left the program as the all-time leader in receptions, receiving yards and touchdowns.